Last Updated on March 6, 2021 by CanaryDevelopmentAdmin

 Standing at 187m tall, The Madison is an elegant 53-storey residential skyscraper.
 Commissioned by developer LBS Properties, Make Architects have designed the interior and exterior of the tower.

 The development comprises 423 new homes for the area, 104 affordable apartments and 319 available to buy on the open market.
-There are a vast range of apartments from studio flats right the way through to 3 bedroom split level penthouses.
+There are a vast range of apartment sizes, from studio flats all the way through to 3-bedroom, split level penthouses.

 The Madison has a strong international focus right from the design phase.
 Make Architects are a relatively new firm, founded in 2004, that have offices in London, Sydney and Hong Kong.
 The firm have a strong presence in China, with an understanding of international tastes through their previous collection of Chinese developments.

 Continuing the international theme, The Madison was heavily marketted towards overseas buyers, with online campaigns through Chinese internet giants Baidu and Weibo.
 Complementing this, more traditional investors days were held by Savills in Hong Kong.

 In 2018, Xinyuan Real Estate Co bolstered the international presence of The Madison even further.
 The New York listed international property manager based in China, invested in a £29.11 million stake in the project.

 This combination of aggressive overseas marketing coupled with an architect with a strong Hong Kong development history has lead to The Madison’s neutral and understated luxury feel, that will appeal to buyers from across the globe.

 - Planning permission for The Madison was granted by Tower Hamlets in 2015.

 - Initial marketing began later that year, with an estimated completion date of Q1 2020.